 Day 01: Arrival in Kathmandu:

-Upon arrival at the Tribhuwan International Airport in Kathmandu, company representative will be on standby with our vehicle & a sign-board plaque displaying our your name & company’s name at the Airport to pick you up and transfer you to your Hotel.
-After you’ve freshen up, a senior executive from the office will give you a short briefing about your whole program.
-Get familiar with your surroundings, rest or take a short stroll down the road.
-Your first overnight at your hotel in the valley of the gods.
+Upon arrival at the Tribhuwan International Airport in Kathmandu, a company representative will be on standby with a vehicle & a sign-board plaque displaying your name & company’s name at the Airport to pick you up and transfer you to your Hotel.
+After you’ve freshened up, a senior executive from the office will give you a short briefing about your whole program.
+Get familiar with your surroundings, rest, or take a short stroll down the road.
+Your first overnight at your hotel in the Valley of the Gods.